wp-plugins/nextgen-facebook/readme.txt

 * URL shortening (Bitly and Google) for URLs in Twitter shares.
 * Stylesheets editor for each social sharing button locations.
 * Options to include / exclude *multilingual* social sharing buttons on Posts, Page, and custom post types.
-* Integrates with 3rd party plugins and services for additional image, video, product, and content information:
+* Integrates with 3rd party plugins and services for additional image, video, product, and content information (see [About Pro Addons](http://surniaulula.com/codex/plugins/nextgen-facebook/notes/addons/) and [Integration Notes](http://surniaulula.com/codex/plugins/nextgen-facebook/installation/integration/) for details):
 	* Plugins
 		* All in One SEO Pack
 		* bbPress